Introduction to Apache Maven | A build automation tool for Java projects

 - POM Files: Project Object Model(POM) Files are XML file that contains information related to the project and configuration information such as dependencies, source directory, plugin, goals etc. used by Maven to build the project.
 When you should execute a maven command you give maven a POM file to execute the commands.
 Maven reads pom.xml file to accomplish its configuration and operations.

 - Dependencies and Repositories: Dependencies are external Java libraries required for Project and repositories are directories of packaged JAR files.
-The local repository is just a directory on your machine hard drive.
+The local repository is just a directory on your machine’s hard drive.
 If the dependencies are not found in the local Maven repository, Maven downloads them from a central Maven repository and puts them in your local repository.

-- Build Plugins: Build plugins are used to perform specific goal. you can add a plugin to the POM file.
+- Build Plugins: Build plugins are used to perform a specific goal. you can add a plugin to the POM file.
 Maven has some standard plugins you can use, and you can also implement your own in Java.

 Installation process of Maven

-The installation of Maven includes following Steps:
+The installation of Maven includes the following Steps:

 - Verify that your system has java installed or not. if not then install java (Link for Java Installation )